Current news from local sources, including the Bonner County Daily Bee, The River Journal and the Sandpoint Online Newsroom

 Link up to local bloggers:

 • A Sparkling Vintage Life.
-Sandpoint's Jennifer Lamont Leo writes about preserving the best of the past and incorporating vintage “grace notes” into a twenty-first century life.
+Jennifer Lamont Leo on preserving the past, and “grace notes” for 21st century life.

 • As The Lake Churns.
-All about Priest Lake, the land and the people and happenings.
+About Priest Lake, the land, people and happenings.

 • Brian's Bike Buzz.
 He rides bikes, dreams about bikes, and blogs about biking in Sandpoint and afield.